-Your teen doesn’t need to have mental illness to see a counselor.
-Simply having another trusting adult to confide in can be extremely helpful to your child.
+Your teen doesn’t need to have a mental illness to see a counselor.
+Simply having another trusting adult to confide in can be extremely helpful.

 Teens often do not want to see a counselor because they feel something is “wrong with them” – the stigma of seeing a counselor can be really hard to overcome.
 This is why we suggest your teen seek “Teen Coaching.”
 But counseling and counseling have some benefits:

 - One-on-one attention with an adult they can confidently confide in (their sessions are private, just as adults are)

 - Feel embarrassed about something going on in their world – harming themselves, feeling low self-esteem, struggles with food and/or weight, experiencing thoughts of suicide, or having a sexually transmitted disease (to name a few)